Google FTC Cloud Complaint Microsoft | Silicon UK Tech News

 Cloud battle.
-Complaint made by Google to US antitrust regulator, alleging anti competitive practices by Microsoft Azure
+Submission made by Google to US antitrust regulator, alleging anti competitive practices by Microsoft Azure

 Alphabet’s Google has responded to a request by the US antitrust regulator about anti-competitive practices in the cloud market.